JoWilks25/Typing-Focus-App/docs/setup/STARTUP.md

 # 🚀 Startup Verification Checklist

-Follow these steps to verify your Focus Writer setup is working correctly.
+Follow these steps to verify your Draft Tree setup is working correctly.

 ## Prerequisites